-- Why did we not observe yet a tree that is older than about 4000 years? - Why is oil still under pressure beneath the earth surface after so many years ? - If the spin of the earth around itself is slowing down (about 33s added since 1970), how could the dinosaurs stay on earth so many years ago? - The earth is losing the moon many years ago the tides would have taken away Korea - In the beginning was material that concentrated to a dot and after high spinning exploded to become the universe but where this material/dot came from ? - Where did the laws or principle of nature come from ?
-Why are they not evolving ? - Where did the energy come from ? - Conservation of spinning moment: if big bang started as a spinning dot all pieces should have the same spin - however, the Venus, Uranus and probably Pluto rotate backwards compared to other 6 planets including the earth. - 8 out of 91 rotate backwards.
+Why did we not observe yet a tree that is older than about 4000 years ?
+Why is oil still under pressure beneath the earth surface after so many years ?
+Why are there so many trees going vertically through many layers that are supposed to be 100 000y or more different in age ?
+If the spin of the earth around itself is slowing down (about 33s added since 1970), how could the dinosaurs stay on earth so many years ago ?
+The earth is losing the moon - many years ago the tides would have taken away Korea In the beginning was material that concentrated to a dot and after high spinning exploded to become the universe - but - where this material/dot/energy came from ?
+Where did the energy come from ?
+Where did the energy come from ?
+Conservation of spinning moment: if big bang started as a spinning dot - all pieces should have the same spin - however, the Venus, Uranus and probably Pluto rotate backwards compared to other 6 planets including the earth.
+8 out of 91 rotate backwards.
 Jupiter, Saturn and Neptun have moons orbiting in both directions!
-Even some entire galaxies spin backwards. - ----> why it is so ---> to show us the Big Bang theory doesn't work out?
+Even some entire galaxies spin backwards.

+----> why it is so ---> to show us the Big Bang theory doesn't work out?